What is PGR weed, and how to spot it?

 PGR weed doesn't even have standard amounts of cannabinoids, terpenes, and trichomes.
 In some cases, it may not even develop any THC.

-The cannabinoids like CBD and THC are the main appeal for recreational and medical marijuana customers could easily get shortchanged or worse, end up smoking something that only poses health risks.
+The cannabinoids like CBD and THC are the main appeal for recreational and medical marijuana.
+Customers could easily get shortchanged or worse, end up smoking something that only poses health risks.

 What is PGR weed?

-PGR weed is hemp grown with plant growth regulators.
+PGR weed is cannabis grown with plant growth regulators.
 These chemicals are often synthetic and alter plant growth to increase yields or achieve desired effects.
 In cannabis growth, they are used to make larger, denser flowers.

 Ordinarily, larger crop yields and denser flowers would be a good thing.
 However, the chemicals used to achieve this alter the plant and disrupt THC development.
 They are used to increase the size and weight of cannabis while virtually eliminating beneficial cannabinoids, terpenes, and trichomes from the plant.